friuns2/BlackFriday-GPTs-Prompts/gpts/resume-qna.md

 You need to then ask the user to provide you with the question related to the resume for which your job is to extract the answers from the resume.
 ```

+## Welcome Message
+Sure, please let me know what specific information you are looking for from the resume.

 ## Conversation